SHARE

 • Meanwhile, in a small bowl, whisk the remaining 1 cup (250 ml) milk, sugar, and cornstarch together.
 Remove the saucepan with the hot milk from the heat and whisk in the cornstarch mixture.
 Return the saucepan to medium heat and cook, stirring regularly, until the sugar is dissolved and the mixture thickens slightly, 6 to 8 minutes.

-• Place the egg yolk in a medium bowl and whisk until pale and thickened, 30 seconds to 1 minute.
+• If using the egg yolk, place it in a medium bowl and whisk until pale and thickened, 30 seconds to 1 minute.
 Temper the egg yolk by slowly pouring one ladleful of the hot milk mixture into the yolk, whisking constantly, then slowly pour the egg yolk mixture back into the saucepan, whisking to combine.
+Skip this step if making the egg-free version.

 • Remove from the heat.
 Pour into an airtight container.
 (Leave the vanilla bean into the gelato custard while it cools.)
 Let cool to room temperature, then refrigerate for a few hours, or preferably overnight.